-- 1.(1) A minister or lay person who is a member in good standing of a Church to which this Canon applies and is a baptised person may, subject to the provisions of this Canon, be invited to perform all or any of the following duties:- - (a) to say or sing Morning and Evening Prayer or the Litany; - (b) to read the Holy Scriptures at any service; - (c) to preach at any service; - (d) to lead the Intercessions at the Holy Communion and to lead prayers at other services; - (e) to assist at Baptism or the Solemnisation of Matrimony or conduct a Funeral Service; - (f) to assist in the distribution of the Holy Sacrament of the Lord's Supper to the people at the Holy Communion;
+- 1.(1) A minister or lay person who is a member in good standing of a Church to which this Canon applies and is a baptised person may, subject to the provisions of this Canon, be invited to perform all or any of the following duties - (a) to say or sing Morning and Evening Prayer or the Litany; - (b) to read the Holy Scriptures at any service; - (c) to preach at any service; - (d) to lead the Intercessions at the Holy Communion and to lead prayers at other services; - (e) to assist at Baptism or the Solemnisation of Matrimony or conduct a Funeral Service; - (f) to assist in the distribution of the Holy Sacrament of the Lord's Supper to the people at the Holy Communion, if the minister or lay person is authorised to perform a similar duty in his or her own Church.

-if the minister or lay person is authorised to perform a similar duty in his or her own Church
+- (2) A person who is a minister or lay member of a Church to which this Canon applies, but who is not baptised, may be invited to perform any of the duties under sub-paragraph (1)(b) or (d) (including in connection with a service of ordination or confirmation) in a parish church, district church or other place of worship in the Deanery. - (3) A person who is a minister or lay member of a Church which subscribes to the Holy Trinity, but which is not otherwise a Church to which this Canon applies, may be invited to perform any relevant duty under subparagraph (1)(b) or (d) (including in connection with a service of ordination or confirmation) in a parish church, district church or other place of worship in the Deanery. - (4) A person who is a member of the Salvation Army may be invited to preach at any service (including a service of ordination or confirmation) in a parish church, district church or other place of worship in the Deanery. - (5) An invitation to perform in a parish church, district church or other place of worship in the Deanery any of the duties mentioned in sub-paragraph (1) above, other than duties in connection with a service of ordination or confirmation, may be given only by the incumbent and may be given only if - - (a) in the case of - (i) any duty mentioned in sub-paragraph (l)(f) above, or the approval of the Dean has been obtained; and

-- (2) An invitation to perform in a parish church, district church or other place of worship in the parish any of the duties mentioned in sub-paragraph (1) above, other than duties in. connection with a service of ordination or confirmation, may be given only by the incumbent and may be given only if:- - (a) in the case of:- - (i) any duty mentioned in sub-paragraph (l)(f) above, or - (ii) any duty mentioned in sub-paragraph (l)(a), (c) or (e) above, which is to be performed on a regular basis, the approval of the Dean has been obtained; and
+(ii) any duty mentioned in sub-paragraph (l)(a), (c) or (e) above, which is to be performed on a regular basis,